-The next part of the publication discusses payments and transfers of property that often occur as a result of divorce and whether you can deduct them on your tax return.
+The next part of the publication discusses payments and transfers of property that often occur as a result of divorce and how you must treat them on your tax return.
 Examples include alimony, child support, other court-ordered payments, property settlements, and transfers of individual retirement arrangements.
 This part also explains deductions allowed for some of the costs of obtaining a divorce.